JosephBuchholz/byzantine-visualizer/README.md

 # byzantine-visualizer
 A visualization of the HotStuff Byzantine fault tolerance algorithm

-See [RUN.md](visual/RUN.md) for instructions on setup and running the project.
+## Getting Started

+Use the `Makefile` recipes to format, lint, test, and run the project.